zwickl/tk-arg/README.txt

 # tk-arg
-Automatically make a tkinter GUI from the argparse configuration in a Python script
+#Automatically generate a tkinter gui from an argparse script